mautic/developer-documentation-new/docs/components/tracking_script.rst

 ``MauticJS.documentReady(functionName|function)``
 =================================================

-This method validates if the document has finished rendering, then execute the given function.
+This method validates if the document has finished rendering, then executes the given function.
 The function argument can be the name of a function or an anonymous function.

 .. code-block:: js